- Events & Tickets

-Built of coquina in 1937, the Bandshell can host up to 5,000 people for other public or private events such as outdoor weddings, receptions, group activities or various other events.
+Built of coquina in 1937, The Daytona Beach Bandshell and Oceanfront Park Complex is a historic site with a long history as a gathering space for open-air concerts and community events in Daytona Beach.
+The Bandshell can host up to 5,000 people for other public or private events such as outdoor weddings, receptions, group activities or various other events.

 The Daytona Beach Bandshell and Oceanfront Park Complex is a historic site in Daytona Beach, Florida, United States.
 It is located at Ocean Avenue, north of the junction of Main Street and Atlantic.
 On March 5, 1999, it was added to the U.S. National Register of Historic Places.
 On April 18, 2012, the AIA's Florida Chapter placed the Daytona Beach Bandshell on its list of Florida Architecture: 100 Years.
 1OO Places.